 To help you find your way around this site as it continues to grow, as well as the comprehensive index you will see a navigation bar at the top of this page as well as on our home page.
-You can click directly on to any of the 6 headings as well as on any of the sub-menus that drop down automatically from them.
+You can click directly on to any of the 6 headings or you can click on any of the sub-menus that drop down from them.
 This navigation bar should help you to find any one of our journeys, as well as taking you directly to many of the more spectacular places that we have visited.

 If you travel by canal and like watching TV, you may need help finding the Sky satellite.
 I have devised the Satellite Sundial which you may find useful.

 Previous canal trips include Pennine crossings on both the Rochdale and Huddersfield Narrow canals, visits to Boston including the Witham Navigable Drains and Chesterfield Canal, passage through Froghall Tunnel on the Leek & Caldon canals, a ride on the Anderton Lift, and a rough-weather trip from Sharpness to Bristol, so there are a host of new canal pictures for you to look at - as well as some old ones I have added with reminiscences from the 1940s, 1960s, and 1970s.
 These include the sights and sounds of the working boats at the 2001 festival in Milton Keynes.

 All the pages are packed with pictures; I hope you enjoy them.
 The pictures are shown as thumbnails to help the pages load quickly, but clicking on any picture will bring up a larger version.
 Don't forget that the top and bottom of every page also includes a link to a slideshow of that page's pictures on my Flickr site (although the slideshow may not work if you are using a tablet or smartphone).
 The photos are all available at higher resolution so e-mail me if you'd like any of them sent to you or if you'd just like to get in touch.

 Allan and Debbie